ShellyAmbar/AutomationTest/README.md

 # AutomationTest
-An Automation test using Junit for testing 3 cases : case 1 - run the program on Chrom browser case 2 - run the program on Edge browser case 3 - run the program on Firefox browser
+An Automation test using Junit with java on Eclipse for testing 3 cases on the IMDB website : case 1 - run the program on Chrom browser case 2 - run the program on Edge browser case 3 - run the program on Firefox browser